Oyonka/moringa-ip2/README.md

 Step 2 : The repository, if downloaded as a .zip file will need to be extracted on your preferred location and opened

 Step 3 : Open the index.html file to view the application on your preferred web browser.

+**Technologies used.**
+Javascript
+Bootstrap
+GIT version control
+HTML
+CSS
+Github Pages
+The application can be viewed by searching for Akan Name Generator on google or under the link https://oyonka.github.io/moringa-ip2/